 Is there any appetite for wellbeing sessions at your company?
 Ask for a show of (virtual!) hands in an all-staff meeting, or float the idea in a newsletter to get a general idea.
 You could collect your responses via SurveyMonkey or Google Forms, for example.
 Has anything similar been offered at your company previously, and how was it received?
 These are all great questions to ask before you start your research and will help you in the next step…

 Step Two – Choose a Class

 Now would be a good time to receive a consultation to assist you in choosing the type of class that would best suit your company’s requirements.
-At The Office Yoga Company, we offer a variety of distinct styles and can help you decide which would be the most fitting, whether it’s straight from our menu or something bespoke.
+If you’d like to speak to one of our wellbeing experts, you can book a free call with us.

 Step Three – Build Your Business Case

 Getting the buy-in of key stakeholders early on in the process will lower the chance of hitting a road block further down the line.
 It’s vital to establish whether there is budget for your initiative, and by making a solid case that demonstrates ROI and alignment with your company’s values, you’ll be well placed to tackle any objections that might arise.